alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 The cluster login node is accessible via SSH, allowing use of the ``scp`` and ``sftp`` commands to transfer data from your local client machine.
 Linux and Mac users can use in-built SSH support to copy files; e.g.

- - To copy file **mydata.zip** to a Flight Compute cluster on IP address 52.48.62.34:
+ - To copy file **mydata.zip** to your cluster on IP address 52.48.62.34, use the command:
     ``scp -i mykeyfile.pub mydata.zip jane@52.48.62.34:.``

     - replace ``mykeyfile.pub`` with the name of your SSH public key